fireblocks/recovery/packages/extended-key-recovery/README.md

-# Extended Key Recovery
+# @fireblocks/extended-key-recovery

-Python module handling extended key recovery from a Recovery Kit, spawned by [Recovery Utility](../recovery-utility).
-Recovers `xpub` / `fpub` / `xprv` / `fprv` from a complete set of recovery materials.
+Recover extended private/public keys from a Recovery Kit

+---

+Recovers `xpub`, `fpub`, `xprv`, and `fprv` from a complete set of recovery materials.
+Use with [`@fireblocks/wallet-derivation`](../wallet-derivation/) to derive wallets from these recovered extended keys.
+This module is spawned by [Recovery Utility](../recovery-utility) when recovering or verifying a Recovery Kit.

 ## Build Process